IMMontoya/Mobile-Plan-Recommendation-System-using-Machine-Learning/README.md

 This notebook will explore and test three different machine learning models (DecisionTreeClassifier, RandomForestClassifier, and LogisticRegression) with varying hyperparameters to determine the best model that meets Megaline's requirements.

+## Dataset

+This project utilizes a dataset containing monthly behavioral information about subscribers of Megaline, a mobile carrier.
+The dataset includes the following features for each user:

+- **calls**: Number of calls made.
+- **minutes**: Total duration of calls in minutes.
+- **messages**: Number of text messages sent.
+- **mb_used**: Internet traffic used in megabytes.
+- **is_ultra**: Indicator of the plan for the current month (1 for Ultra, 0 for Smart).

+### Data Source

+The data file, named `users_behavior.csv`, provides insights into user behavior and their respective mobile plans.

+### Data Preparation

+- **No missing values**: The dataset is complete with no missing values.
+- **Class imbalance**: The dataset exhibits a class imbalance, with approximately 30% of users on the Ultra plan and 70% on the Smart plan.
+This imbalance is managed during the model training process using class weighting.

+### Data Splitting

+The dataset is divided into three subsets to facilitate model training and evaluation:

+- **Training set**: 60% of the data, used for training the models.
+- **Validation set**: 20% of the data, used for tuning model hyperparameters.
+- **Test set**: 20% of the data, used for evaluating the final model performance.

+This structured approach ensures a comprehensive analysis and accurate model development based on user behavior data.

 ## Installation

 To run this project, you will need to have [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) installed on your machine.
 Follow the instructions below to set up the environment: